 Teachers and students form strong relationships in the History department as a result of optimal student-to-teacher ratios and small class sizes.
 The Hopkins Writing Center houses our faculty offices and provides a meeting place for students and teachers to work with one another.

 Students are required to complete three years of history for graduation.
-Most students take Global Cultures in ninth grade followed by Modern World History or US Government & Politics, US History, then senior electives, including other options like Economics.
-Advanced Placement courses are offered in World History, US History and US Government & Politics.
+Most students take Global Cultures in ninth grade, followed by Modern World History or US Government and Politics, US History, then senior electives including other options like Economics.
+Advanced Placement courses are offered in World History, US History, US Government and Politics, and Comparative Government and Politics.

-After completing the sequence of courses in the history curriculum, students should be able to understand the motives and ideas of historical figures and events, which will help them think critically and create logical and coherent arguments in their work in college and in later life.
+After completing the sequence of courses in the History curriculum, students should understand the motives and ideas of historical figures and events, which will help them think critically and create logical and coherent arguments in their work in college and life.